4 law enforcement officers killed in shooting in Charlotte, North Carolina

 The Marshals Service said a deputy U.S. marshal was killed.
 Two other slain law enforcement officers, identified as Sam Poloche and Alden Elliott, were from the North Carolina Department of Corrections assigned to the U.S. Marshals fugitive task force.
 Both were 14-year veterans of the department, North Carolina Secretary of Adult Correction Todd Ishee said in a statement.

-Poloche is survived by a wife and two children, while Elliott leaves behind a wife and one child, the statement said.
+Poloche is survived by a wife and two adult children.
+Elliott leaves behind a wife and one child, the statement said.

 "These officers died as heroes and made the ultimate sacrifice in their service to our state," Ishee said.
 "We remember them, we honor their service, we send our deepest condolences to their families and friends, and we pray for healing for all affected by this tragic incident."